static-frame/static-frame/doc/source/api_sort.rst

 Sorting
 ===============================

-:py:class:`Index`, :py:class:`Series` and :py:class:`Frame` provide sorting.
+:obj:`Index`, :obj:`Series` and :obj:`Frame` provide sorting.
 In all cases, a new object is returned.

 Index